-(1) Students must register for every piece of module-specific assessment by a date set by the examination board in accordance with the provisions set out by the examination board.

-(2) 1A student can only be admitted to module-specific assessment if he/she:

-- 1. meets the requirements for admission to this degree course and is enrolled at the University of Tübingen in the relevant subject of the Master's program, - 2. has not lost the right to be examined in the relevant subject of the Master's program or in a comparable degree program at an institution of higher education, - 3. has not failed, with no option to repeat, a Master's or final examination in the relevant subject or in a comparable degree program at an institution of higher education, - 4. meets any further necessary prerequisites set out in the Special Provisions.
+- (1) Students must register for every piece of module-specific assessment by a date set by the board of examiners in accordance with the provisions set out by the board of examiners. - (2) 1A student may only be admitted to module-specific assessment if he/she: - 1. meets the requirements for admission to this degree course and is enrolled at the University of Tübingen in the relevant subject of the Master's program, - 2. has not lost the right to be examined in the relevant subject of the Master's program or in a comparable degree program at an institution of higher education, - 3. has not failed, with no option to repeat, a Master's or final examination in the relevant subject or in a comparable degree program at an institution of higher education, - 4. meets any further necessary prerequisites set out in the Special Provisions.
+2The board of examiners will decide on the comparability of further degree programs. - (3) 1The board of examiners will decide on admission to a piece of module-specific assessment.
+2If admission is denied, the student will receive written notification of this within four weeks; this notification must include reasons for the denial and instructions on the right to appeal.
+3Admission will be denied if: - 1. the requirements set out in (2) are not met, - 2. the application is incomplete and the missing documents were not submitted on time.